hplp/ai-hardware-project-proximacentauri/README.md

 ## Key Objectives:
+- Implementation of YOLOv5 algorithm on NVDLA
 - Improving Computation
 - Memory improvements
-- Energy efficiency
+- Improving energy efficiency

 ## Technology Stack:
 - Platform: NVDLA
+- Supporting Software: Ubuntu to run the NVDLA platform and other supporting drivers
-- Software: YOLOv5, Python
+- Software: YOLOv5
+- Languages: Python, verilog, systemC
+- Datasets:
-- Datasets: BDD100K, Geomatics and Computer Vision, Cityscapes
+  - Primary: Geomatics and Computer Vision
+  - Secondary: BDD100K, Cityscapes

 ## Expected Outcomes:
 (Describe what you expect to deliver at the end of the project)